John Haden Badley: Death and legacy

-He wrote a number of books in his lifetime which include After the War (1917), Bedales: A Pioneer School (1923), Form and Spirit (1951), and his autobiography, Memories and Reflections, published in 1955, written ten years earlier and given to a friend and colleague for posthumous publication.
+Badley wrote a number of books in his lifetime which include After the War (1917), Bedales: A Pioneer School (1923), Form and Spirit (1951), and his autobiography, Memories and Reflections, published in 1955, written ten years earlier and given to a friend and colleague for posthumous publication.
 After the friend died he consented to have it released.
 Yet it was his last work that can be looked at as his magnum opus: A Bible for Modern Readers (the New Testament) in 1961 and The Bible As Seen Today (the Old Testament) in 1965 together comprise over 1000 pages.

-After his wife's death he returned to live his last years in the School grounds where he died.
+After his wife's death he returned to live his last years in the School grounds where he died on 6 March 1967.

-A favourite quotation was "Labour, Art, Worship, Love, these make men's lives."